Skip to main content

 Parameters:

-• prompt: String (required) - Text description of desired style
+• prompt: String (required) - Style description

 Prompt enhancement uses Decart’s AI to expand simple prompts for better results.
 Disable it if you want full control over the exact prompt.